Pandora-Backed Bill to Hurt Musicians, SoundExchange Says

 “We want Pandora to succeed,” Huppe said.
 “We want them to grow and have a hugely successful business but we don’t believe artists should have to subsidize that business.”

-Pandora, based in Oakland, California, fell 3.5 percent to $9.49 yesterday in New York and has declined (P) 5.2 percent this year.
+Pandora, based in Oakland, California, fell 3.5 percent to $9.49 yesterday in New York and has declined (P:US) 5.2 percent this year.
 Tullo has an “overweight” rating on the stock

 Online radio services pay 0.11 cent for each song they stream, with half going to a track’s owner, 45 percent to the performers and 5 percent to background vocalists and musicians, Huppe said.
 Pandora’s second-quarter royalty payments grew 79 percent, while revenue rose 51 percent.